Contact WKW

 317.920.6400

-If you are an employee utilizing a company vehicle, it is important to keep in mind what you are liable for.
+If you are an employee utilizing a company vehicle, it is essential to remember what you are liable for.
 As an employee, your responsibilities include the following:

 As an employer, you also have responsibilities regarding company-owned vehicles.
-Your company vehicle should follow all workplace health and safety guidelines to keep your employees safe.
+Your company vehicle should follow all workplace health and safety guidelines to protect your employees.
 Your responsibilities should include the following:

 Determining who is at fault for an accident in a company vehicle is one of the first steps of the post-accident process.
 There are several situations in which the employee may be at fault for the accident:

 Employers are financially and legally responsible for injuries and property damages caused by an employee while driving a company vehicle.
-In many cases of company vehicle accidents, the company or employer’s liability coverage relieves the employee from having to personally pay for damages.
-If the employer purchased commercial auto insurance, the commercial auto insurance provider would typically pay any claims related to an accident.
+In many company vehicle accidents, the company or employer’s liability coverage relieves the employee from having to pay for damages personally.
+If the employer purchased commercial auto insurance, the provider would typically pay any claims related to an accident.

-It’s important to understand that the driver has the same rights in a company vehicle accident as they would with any automobile accident.
-Liability insurance and Workers’ Compensation are two types of insurance coverage that will be notable when trying to receive compensation for an accident with a company vehicle.
+It’s important to understand that the driver has the same rights in a company vehicle accident as in any automobile accident.
+Liability insurance and Workers’ Compensation are two types of insurance coverage that will be notable when seeking compensation for an accident with a company vehicle.

 Workers’ Compensation is coverage that compensates employees for medical bills, a portion of lost wages, and some out-of-pocket expenses.
-If the employee has been disabled as a result of the accident, the employee will likely be paid a settlement.
+If the employee is disabled due to the accident, they will likely receive a settlement.

-Liability insurance is coverage that reimburses employees for injuries sustained in the accident, usually when caused by the other driver.
-Medical bills, out-of-pocket expenses, lost wages, pain and suffering are examples of what may be covered.
+Liability insurance reimburses employees for injuries sustained in the accident, usually when caused by the other driver.
+They may cover medical bills, out-of-pocket expenses, lost wages, and pain and suffering.

 If you are an employee seeking additional or alternative compensation, contact the lawyers at WKW today for a case evaluation to determine your options.

-If you have been in a car accident in your company vehicle, you may need legal assistance.
-The experienced attorneys at Wilson Kehoe Winingham can provide you with the legal guidance you need.
-Contact us today for more information or for a free, no-obligation case evaluation.
+You may need legal assistance if you have been in a car accident in your company vehicle.
+Our experienced attorneys at Wilson Kehoe Winingham are ready to provide the guidance you need.
+Contact us today for more information or a free, no-obligation case evaluation.

 A produce company whose roof suffered partial collapse settled their case in Federal Court at a settlement conference.
 The company’s roof partially collapsed, causing the…